Malin Falkenmark

-Malin Fredrika Sofia Sundberg-Falkenmark, born 21 November 1925) is a Swedish hydrologist.
+Malin Fredrika Sofia Sundberg-Falkenmark (21 November 1925 – 3 December 2023) was a Swedish hydrologist.
 Falkenmark is best known for her long-standing work and expertise on the sustainable use of water resources to meet human and ecosystem needs.
 Her work is characterized by an integration of both natural- and social-science approaches.
 She is particularly known for developing what is now known as the Falkenmark Water Stress Indicator, an indicator used to measure and describe the water available for human use (water scarcity).
-She is the daughter of Halvar Sundberg.
+She was the daughter of Halvar Sundberg.

 Life and career

 Falkenmark graduated as a Fil.
 Mag.
 (Swedish equivalent to a master's degree) in mathematics, physics, chemistry and mechanics at Uppsala University, in 1951.
 In 1964, she became the first Fil.
 Lic.
 (Swedish equivalent of PhD at the time) of hydrology in Sweden, where she studied the “Bearing capacity of an ice sheet”.
 Later in 1975, she was awarded the title of PhD Honoris causa at Linköping University.

 Falkenmark's professional history includes holding positions as State Hydrologist at the Swedish Meteorological and Hydrological Institute (1950s-60's), and later at the Swedish Natural Science Research Council (1965–95), where she became Executive Secretary, and later Chair of the Swedish National Committees for UNESCO’s International Hydrological Decade/Programme.